-They are the old school kind that your parents had.
-They've been in use for over 150 years and aren't used much any more.
+Amalgam fillings have been in use for over 150 years and are used less and less these days.
 They're a mix of metal alloys (an amalgam) that include silver, tin, mercury, and copper.
-The amount of mercury is minuscule and is not harmful, but the presence of the metal turns off some dentists.
 An amalgam filling is soft and fills in the minute crevices of the cavity, but hardens quickly.
-The dark grey colour is also a negative for some people.
+Due to the silver colour, these fillings can be visible in the mouth.

-They are quite popular as they match the natural colour of the tooth.
-Composites are a solution made of resin that is soft and malleable, so can be easily moulded to fit the cavity.
+Composite resin fillings are quite popular as they match the natural colour of the tooth.
+Composites are a material made of resin that is soft and malleable, so can be easily moulded to fit the cavity.
 A blue light shined on the composite filling hardens it in place.
 These resins are extremely durable and may be used as a replacement for a chipped, stained, or leaking filling.

-Gold fillings are not very common these days, although they last forever, will not corrode, and are quite durable.
-The downside to a gold filling is that it contrasts with natural tooth colour and is very expensive as it is a two-step process.
+Gold fillings are not very common these days, although they will not corrode, and are quite durable.
+The downside to a gold filling is that it contrasts with natural tooth colour and is more expensive.

-This kind of filling is used for inlays and onlays.
-This also requires two steps to complete, and is usually reserved for occasions when the bulk of the tooth structure is compromised.
-The porcelain can be matched to your tooth colour for a natural appearance and is much stronger than composite.
+Porcelain fillings are less common, and are used for inlays and onlays.
+They require two steps to complete, and are usually reserved for occasions when the bulk of the tooth structure is compromised.
+The porcelain can be matched to your tooth colour for a natural appearance and is stronger than composite.